MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/define-service-level-agreements.md

 5. In the **Success Conditions** section, define the conditions that specify the success criteria of the SLA.

 6. In the **Pause Configurations** section that appears only when **Allow Pause and Resume** is enabled, do the following:
-   1. Set the toggle to **Yes** for **Override Criteria** if you want to define the conditions when you can pause the SLA item.
-This setting overrides the pause settings if they have been defined at the entity level in Service Configuration or SLA KPI level.
+   1. Set the toggle to **Yes** for **Override Criteria** to pause the SLA item.
+This setting overrides the pause settings defined at the entity level, if any, in Service Configuration or at the SLA KPI level.
    2. Select **Add** to define the conditions for pausing the SLA item.
     > ![Pause settings at SLA item level](media/csh-sla-item-pause.png "Pause settings at SLA item level")